Brunno-DaSilva/website-accessibility/README.md

 * Magnification
 * Single switch

-These are some tool and methods users utilize to browse the web and interact with a website.
+These are some tools and methods utilized by users to browse the web and interact with a website.

 ## Semantic HTML